allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 we already had most elements -- hashed key (already calculated in shard selection phase) and the entries queue.

 ### BigCache
-To meet requirements presented at the beginning of this chapter we implemented our own cache and named it BigCache.
+To meet requirements presented at the beginning of this chapter, we implemented our own cache and named it BigCache.
 The BigCache provides shards, eviction and it omits GC for cache entries.
 As a result it is very fast cache even for large number of entries.
 None of available in-memory cache in Go provides this kind of functionality so we decided to share it:
 [bigcache](https://github.com/allegro/bigcache)